Carrots Nutrition and Good Health - Part 1 - Pigment Power

 Let us start with a brief history of Medicine and Nutrition -

 Patient "I am sick".

-History of Plant Use in Medicine - Through observations and experiments, ancient man determined the potential uses of the plants that surrounded them.
-Through trial and error they found plants that were agreeable or distasteful, edible or poisonous, that could heal, cure or kill.
+History of Plant Use in Medicine - Through observation and experimentation, ancient man determined the potential uses of the plants that surrounded them.
+Through trial and error, and observation of animal intake, they found plants that were agreeable or distasteful, edible or poisonous, that could heal, cure or kill.
 Plants with strong tastes or aromas were selected to alleviate illness and enhance food.
-The pre-historic discovery that certain plants have healing powers whilst others are inedible or cause harm, even death, is the origins of the healing professions and its practitioners - priest, physician and apothecary - to the sciences of botany and horticulture.
+The pre-historic discovery that certain plants have healing powers whilst others are inedible or cause harm, even death, is the origins of the healing professions and its practitioners - priest, physician and apothecary - to the sciences of medicine, botany and horticulture.

 No one knows where or when plants first began to be used to treat disease.
 Accidental discovery of some new plant food that eased pain might have been the beginning of folk knowledge.
 Early evidence comes from the grave of a Neanderthal man buried 60,000 years ago; Pollen analysis indicated that plants buried with the corpse were all of medicinal value.
 The earliest written record is a 4,000 year old Sumerian clay tablet recording numerous plant remedies.
 Cuneiform tablets recovered from the library of Ashurbanipal (circa 2000 BCE) contain detailed descriptions of the preparation of numerous remedies.